 “Infinite potential.
 I do that sometimes…trace it like you just did, sometimes fast, sometimes slow.
 It calms me, like a fidget.
 It’s a route that never ends.”

-I stared at our fingers intertwined.
+I started to pull my hand away, and Seth curled his fingers to hold on.
+I stared at our fingers intertwined, encouraged by his gesture.
 “For your portrait, I’d put you behind a chain-link fence, like when I first saw you, with this by your face, maybe leaning your forehead against the back of your hand to create a little mystery.
 The best photographs leave the viewer wanting more.”

 “Do you have any other tattoos?”
 I asked, which was a flimsy cover for, I’d like to see more of your skin.

 “Just this one.”
-He lifted the sleeve of his t-shirt to show off a detailed anatomical rendering of a heart on his shoulder.
+He lifted the sleeve of his T-shirt to show off a detailed anatomical rendering of a heart on his shoulder.
+I admired the artist’s shading and how the heart molded around the shape of Seth’s muscle so that it almost looked like it was beating.

 “How literal,” I remarked and he chuckled.

 “You’re funny.”
-His eyes drifted to my face and landed on my lips.
+His eyes searched my face and landed on my mouth.
 “And you’re pretty.”

 “Pretty?”
 I asked dubiously.